metarhia/impress/README.md

   - URL routing based on file system
     - Caching server-side executable JavaScript in memory
     - File system watching for cache reloading when file changes on disk
+  - Handlers inheritance override override hierarchically uning filesystem
+  - Middleware emulation (adding URL routing to handler-functions programmatically)
   - API development support (simple way for JSON-based WEB-services development)
     - RPC-style API (Stateful, state stored in memory between requests)
     - REST-style API (Stateless, each call is separate, no state in memory)
+    - Impress RPC (long live and full duplex RPC via websocket)
+  - Multiple handlers (all handlers are optional and inheritable/overridable):
+    - access.js - returns access modifiers
+    - request.js - executing for all requests (any HTTP verbs and before verb handler)
+    - HTTP verbs: get.js, post.js, etc. - executes for certain HTTP verb
+    - end.js - executes after HTTP verb handler for all verbs
+    - lazy.js - lazy handler executes after the request has already returned to the client-side
+    - error.js - executed only if an error occurred while processing the request or in any previous handler
+  - Supported multiple RPC result types:
+    - JSON for most APIs (including safe serialization)
+    - JSONP (for cross-domain requests)
+    - CSV (JavaScript Object Notation)
+    - HTML (aor any extension unknown for IAS) - for AJAX server-side HTML rendering
   - Server server-side simple templating
     - Caching templates in memory and ready (rendered) pages optional caching
     - Supports array and hash iterations and sub-templates including